 "There was some pointing."

 This dream of his is no good.
-But my mind switches tracks, recognizing in his dream a familiar narrative, a map that I have often traced.
+But my mind switches tracks, recognizing in his dream a familiar narrative, a map I have often traced.
 "God, Alex, do you know what this reminds me of?"
 I say, sitting on the edge of the bed and grabbing my copy of Keats from the end table. "'La Belle Dame Sans Merci'—I read it last night."

 "Yeah, I read that.
 It's about this guy who gets captivated by a woman who isn't really a woman—she's a sort of fairie or demon, or something.
 They spend an amazing day together, then they fall asleep.
-He has a dream and all these people warn him about her—they warn him that she will leave him, and when she does, he'll wither and die from longing.
+He has a dream and all these people warn him about her—they warn him she will leave him, and when she does, he'll wither and die from longing.
 Yeah, that's a lot like what happened last night.
 What's 'La Belle Dame Sans Merci' mean?" he asks.

 "The beautiful lady without mercy."